niksilver/burnup/README.md

 we will look at additional functions which may be useful for deeper analysis.

-## Create your spreadsheet
+## Create our spreadsheet

 <image align="right" src="docs/00-make-a-copy.png">

-The first thing you need is the basic spreadsheet.
+The first thing we need is the basic spreadsheet.

   1. Open
 [my original spreadsheet](https://docs.google.com/spreadsheets/d/1NiK41B1cRxZ7RFlH-ylzcG1W5LduEf-dkzd048hM_fE/edit#gid=775539403).
-     This ensures you get all the functions.
+     This ensures we get all the functions.
-  1. Make your own copy with `File > Make a copy`
+  1. Make our own copy with `File > Make a copy`
-  1. Rename the copy of your spreadsheet.
+  1. Rename the copy of our spreadsheet.
   1. Close the original.

-You now have a spreadsheet with some sample data and charts, and (most importantly) all the specialised functions.
+We now have a spreadsheet with some sample data and charts, and (most importantly) all the specialised functions.
-You can fill this in with your own project data as you wish.
+We can fill this in with our own project data as we wish.

 ## Basic principles

 The core of process is two tables.

-The first is your historical data, which is a list, or table, of all the user stories you’re tracking.
+The first is our historical data, which is a list, or table, of all the user stories we’re tracking.
 A critical feature of this table is that every time a user story changes there is a new row for that change.
 This is why we call it "historical" data.